 Only State Boards of Dentistry are legally authorized to determine standards of competence for licensure in their respective jurisdictions.
 However, in developing the examination, CRDTS has recommended a score of 75 to be a demonstration of sufficient competence; and participating State Boards of Dentistry have agreed to accept that standard.
-In order to achieve "CRDTS status" and be eligible for licensure in a participating state, candidates must achieve a score of 75 or more for each procedure within each Part of the examination.
+In order to achieve "CRDTS status" and be eligible for licensure in a participating state, candidates must achieve a score of 75 or more on each procedure in each Part of the examination that the State Board has chosen.